EnterpriseDB/tpa/RELNOTES.md

   are possible by explicitly setting `bdr_child_group` to point to any subscriber-only node group declared in `bdr_node_groups`).

+### Minor changes

+- Install Postgres v13 and BDR v3.7 by default on new clusters

+- Update EC2 AMIs to the latest available versions

+- Treat Oracle Linux the same as RHEL

 ### Bugfixes

 - Fix errors like "Repository 'epel' is missing name in configuration"